syncfusion-content/wpf-docs/wpf/Percent-TextBox/Restriction-or-Validation.md

 ---
 layout: post
 title: Restriction or Validation in WPF Percent TextBox control | Syncfusion
-description: Learn about Restriction or Validation support in Syncfusion WPF Percent TextBox control, its elements and more details.
+description: Learn about Restriction or Validation support in Syncfusion WPF Percent TextBox control, its elements and more.
 platform: wpf
 control: PercentTextBox
 documentation: ug